Srihari-06/srihari-06/README.md

 ## Hi there 👋

-- 🔭 I’m currently Studying.
+- 🔭 Fresh Graduate in MCA!
 - 🌱 And learning Javascript.
 - 👀 I’m a self taught Frontend developer
 - 📫 You can reach me at sriharikanna06@gmail.com